Online Help

 FILETYPE=ASCII Configuration

-This Configuration Guide describes how to proceed for signing and encrypting update packets.
+This Configuration Guide describes how to proceed for signing and encrypting update packages.

 In order to sign or encrypt and sign an update packet in PKCS#7 format, a distinct Public Key Infrastructure (PKI) is required.
-The certificate for encryption must have set the extension (Key Usage) "Data Encipherment" and the certificate for the signature "Digital Signature".
-Certificates or CRLs contained in the encrypted and/or signed packet will be ignored.
+The certificate for encryption must have set the key usage (Key Usage) “Data Encipherment” and the certificate for the signature “Digital Signature”.
+Certificates or CRLs that can be attached when encrypting and/or signing the packet in PKCS#7 format will be ignored.

 • CA certificate on which the PKI is based